 Fortnite players, like myself, who couldn't wait to try the new replay feature, like myself, must be terribly disappointed, like myself, because even though the patch v3.5 brought the feature online, it also brought Fortnite's servers down.

 At the same time, the company pulled Fortnite's Rocket Launcher over an animation issue but it's the actual server issues that caught Epic off guard.
-Judging by the log , the guys tried everything but ultimately resorted to deploying "major upgrades" to the database system.
+Judging by , the guys tried everything but ultimately resorted to deploying "major upgrades" to the database system.

 So if you, like myself, are incredibly disappointed for missing out on Fortnite's much awaited replay feature, you can join me in prayer and ritual crying all day long.